pranzalkhadka/PySpark/README.md

 # PySpark
-Learnings with respect to Apache Spark and PySpark
+This repository is a collection of my learnings and implementations related to Apache Spark.